-The goal of this partnership is to design and implement a comprehensive system of services for children and adolescents with or at risk for developing, behavioral and emotional problems.
-The school-based program was built on a program initiated in 1991 by the BCPSS and the City Health Department, which created funding mechanisms to place mental health clinicians in the schools.
+This program sponsored by Behavioral Health System Baltimore seeks to implement a comprehensive system of services for children and adolescents with or at risk for developing, behavioral and emotional problems.
+The school-based program was built on a program initiated in 1991 by BCPSS and the City Health Department, which created funding mechanisms to place mental health clinicians in the schools.

 The priorities of the program are: